syncfusion-content/extension-docs/Extension/ASPNETCore-EssentialJS2-Extension/Visual-Studio/Syncfusion-Project-Templates.md

     **Angular:**

-    **NPM**: All the Syncfusion<sup style="font-size:70%">&reg;</sup> Angular NPM packages entries will be added in   package.json, it will automatically restore while build the application or save the  package.json file before compile the project.
+    **NPM**: All the Syncfusion<sup style="font-size:70%">&reg;</sup> Angular NPM packages entries will be added in   package.json, it will automatically restore while building the application or saving the  package.json file before compiling the project.

     **Styles**: CSS entries will be added in index.html based on the selected .NET Core version.

     **React:**

-    **NPM**: All the Syncfusion<sup style="font-size:70%">&reg;</sup> React NPM packages entries will be added in package.json, it will automatically restore while build the application or save the package.json file before compile the project.
+    **NPM**: All the Syncfusion<sup style="font-size:70%">&reg;</sup> React NPM packages entries will be added in package.json, it will automatically restore while building the application or saving the package.json file before compiling the project.

-    **Styles**: CSS entries will be added in or index.html based on the selected project .Net Core version.
+    **Styles**: CSS entries will be added in index.html based on the selected project .NET Core version.

     ![nuget package](images/nuget-packges.png)